Tactical approaches for chimney fires

 It's that time of year when the leaves turn, a brisk chill in the air appears and that burned dust smell from freshly fired furnaces shows autumn is upon us — and with it comes a rise in chimney fires.
 Is your team educated and trained to tackle them?
 Better start training now before your first chimney fire strikes.

 Chimney fires can burn explosively and are generally noisy and dramatic enough to be detected by neighbors or passersby.
-Victims of them compare the sound of the fire to a low rumbling noise like a freight train or low flying airplane.
+Victims of them compare the sound of the fire to a low rumbling noise like a freight train or low-flying airplane.

+Flames have been known to shoot from the top of the chimney accompanied by dense smoke.
 The first indication of a chimney fire is usually the noise — a roaring sound that grows louder as the fire intensifies, reaching temperatures of up to 2,000 F.

 However, not all chimney fires are visible from the exterior.
 Some are slow-burning fires, lacking the levels of air or fuel found in the large, eye-catching visible fires.

 But even these have high temperatures that can cause as much damage to the chimney structure and nearby combustible parts of the house as the more dynamic fires.
 In basic terms, fireplaces and/or wood stoves are designed to allow for fires in a safe controlled fashion with the chimney providing expulsion for the by-products of combustion.

-These substances exit the fireplace and/or wood stove, and gradually rise up into the relatively cooler chimney, where condensation occurs.
-But as the products cool, they can coalesce into a sticky substance — creosote — that adheres to the inner lining of the chimney walls.
+These substances exit the fireplace and wood stove, and gradually rise up into the relatively cooler chimney, where condensation occurs.
+But as the products cool, they can coalesce into a sticky substance, creosote, that adheres to the inner lining of the chimney walls.